Fifth Avenue–59th Street station: Station layout

-The station has two tracks and two side platforms, with a mezzanine above both the western and eastern ends of the station.
-Replicas of BMT directional mosaics “QUEENS TRAINS” and “BROOKLYN TRAINS” are found on the western exit.
+Replicas of BMT directional mosaics "QUEENS TRAINS" and "BROOKLYN TRAINS" are found on the western exit.
 Each mezzanine has one stair to each platform.
-Mosaics “5”, “Fifth Ave,” and the directional signs on each platform, are fully preserved with new tiles encircling around them.
+Mosaics "5", "Fifth Ave", and the directional signs on each platform, are fully preserved with new tiles encircling around them.

-The station was operated by the BMT until the city government took over the BMT's operations on June 1, 1940.
-This station was overhauled in the late 1970s.
-The MTA fixed the station's structure and overall appearance, replacing the original wall tiles, old signs, and incandescent lighting with 1970s modern-look wall tile band and tablet mosaics, signs and fluorescent lights.
-It also fixed staircases and platform edges.
-In 2002, the station received a major overhaul.
-It received state-of-art repairs as well as an upgrade of the station for ADA compliance and restoration the original late 1910s tiling.
-The MTA repaired the staircases, re-tiling for the walls, installed new tiling on the floors, upgraded the station's lights and the public address system, and installed ADA yellow safety threads along the platform edges, new signs, and new track-beds in both directions.

-Artwork here was made in 1997 by Ann Schaumburger and is called Urban Oasis.
+The artwork at the station, Urban Oasis by Ann Schaumburger, was commissioned in 1997 as part of the MTA Arts & Design program.
 It uses glass mosaic murals to depict families of different types of animals, particularly for the nearby Central Park Zoo.
+The mosaics in the station include polar bears, snails, parrots, monkeys, and a golden horse.

 Exits

 The full-time side of the station at the north end, at 60th Street and Fifth Avenue, has three street staircases, one carved into the outer perimeter of Central Park (northwestern corner of that intersection) and the other two on either eastern corner of the intersection.
 The part-time side at Central Park South, just by the Plaza Hotel, formerly had a booth (closed in 2003) and three street staircases as well: two carved inside Central Park's perimeter, on the northern side of Central Park South, and one to the southern side, inside a building just west of the Plaza Hotel.
+This passageway also has an entrance for employees of the Plaza Hotel, connecting the station to the hotel's basement.

+Despite its name, the station has no exit at the corner of Fifth Avenue and 59th Street.